Synopsis

 -g, --geninteg

 For each source file in the source array of PKGBUILD, download the file if required and generate integrity checks.
-The integrity checks generated are determined by the value of the INTEGRITY_CHECK array in makepkg.conf(5).
-This output can be redirected into your PKGBUILD for source validation using "makepkg -g >> PKGBUILD".
+The integrity checks generated are determined by the checks present in the PKGBUILD, falling back to the value of the INTEGRITY_CHECK array in makepkg.conf(5) if these are absent This output can be redirected into your PKGBUILD for source validation using "makepkg -g >> PKGBUILD".

 --skipinteg